TheRealSaiTama/SimpleHTML/README.md

 5.  **Keylogger**: A simple keylogger application built with HTML, CSS, and JavaScript, demonstrating event handling for keypresses.
 6.  **RandomUser**: A project that fetches and displays random user data from the Random User API in a visually appealing format.
 7.  **TestimonialsCards**: A showcase of various testimonial card designs to present user feedback and reviews engagingly.
+8.  **DatePicker UI**: A simple DatePicker UI implemented using HTML, Tailwind CSS, and Font Awesome, providing a basic interface for selecting a date.

 All projects are built using pure HTML, CSS, and JavaScript (where applicable) and are intended to serve as learning tools for beginners like myself.